h2tc-roboticsx/H2TC/README.md

 <img src="https://raw.githubusercontent.com/lipengroboticsx/H2TC_code/main/doc/resources/annotation/missing_data_anno.png" width = "400" alt="missing_data_anno" />
 <!-- <div text-align:center>Information Panel of Missing OptiTrack Data</div> -->
 <!-- #### 4.
 Wrong result of catching
 In some cases, the result of catching can be miss-typed during recording.
 For example, a take was labeled as "success" (should be "failed") but the catcher actually failed to catch the object.
 This should be corrected alongside the annotation.
-One should leave the take unannotated in the annotator program and manually correct this by editing the value of "success" column in the logbook `/log.xlsx`.
+One should leave the take unannotated in the annotator program and manually correct this by editing the value of the "success" column in the logbook `/log.xlsx`.
 Note that the annotator program will automatically filter out the takes labeled as "failed", so only the case of false "success" is possible to appear during annotation. -->